School where boy shot teacher reopens with added security

 “He’s excited to get back to school.
 He’s missed it.
 He was ready to go back the Monday after (the shooting).
 He’s very resilient,” Roe said.

-Jethro said said he was excited to return to school, and especially wants to learn “how to write better.”

-He said he still had some concern, “It might happen again,” but that the stepped-up security measures make him feel better.
+Jethro said he still had some concern “it might happen again,” but that the increased security make him feel better.

 “I’m still a little nervous, but I’ve calmed down a lot,” he said.
 “I’m also happy (to return to school).”

-The security officers will also have a hand-held metal detector wand, Price said.
-New doors have been installed in classroom areas that didn’t have any, while other doors have been repaired or replaced, she added.
+The security officers will also have a metal detector wand.
+New doors have been installed in classroom areas that didn’t have any, while other doors have been repaired or replaced, Price said.

-The principal and assistant principal both left their jobs after the shooting, and a new administrator has been appointed to lead the school as part of a personnel shake-up.
+The principal and assistant principal both left their jobs after the shooting, and a new administrator has been appointed to lead the school.

-Karen Lynch, who has worked as a principal in Newport News for 17 years, said in a letter to Richneck families last week that she is now working “on special assignment” at Richneck.
-Lynch said emotional support services that have been provided to students, families and staff by support specialists, social workers and licensed therapists will continue after the school reopens.

 Superintendent George Parker, who was sharply criticized by parents and teachers after the shooting, was fired by the school board last week.
 Parker has said that at least one school administrator received a tip that the boy may have brought a weapon to school.
 He said the boy’s backpack was searched, but no weapon was found.